2014 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2014-D Native American Sacagawea Dollar Value

-The 2014-D Native American Dollar represents the first application of Enhanced Uncirculated finish to the Sacagawea series—a distinctive three-tone surface treatment that sets these coins visually apart from standard strikes.
+The 2014-D Native American Dollar represents the first application of the Enhanced Uncirculated finish to the Sacagawea series.
+According to PCGS CoinFacts, these coins have a satin-like appearance that is easily distinguishable from both circulation strikes and proof coins with the naked eye.

 2014-D Native American Position A Sacagawea Dollar Price/Grade Chart